codemzy/nodejs-authentication-jwt/README.md

     ------------------------------------------------------------------------------

-Backend Authentication API with NodeJS
+Backend Authentication API with NodeJS and MongoDB with Mongoose.
+For MongoDB without Mongoose version see https://github.com/codemzy/nodejs-authentication-jwt-mongodb

 Using: